TheChunkierBean/r3ach/README.md

 ### Abstract Ingenuity
 - animation
-  - correction of problems and mistakes in extracted animations
+  - correction of problems and mistakes in many extracted animations
   - dual-wield animations for the Assault Rifle in first-person view
-  - `first_person overlays.JMO` for all weapons
+  - new first-person animations for all weapons
+    - overlay animation `first_person overlays`
-  - `first_person pitch_and_turn.JMO` for all weapons
+    - overlay animation `first_person pitch_and_turn`
-  - `first_person throw_equipment.JMO` for all weapons
+    - base animation `first_person throw_equipment`
   - third-person animations for the models of various weapons
 - user interface
   - custom icon for Battle Rifle from Halo: Reach Evolved